snu-dbs/prevision/slab-benchmark/prevision/README.md

 #### Converting CSV to PreVision data format

 The following command will produce `.tilestore` data files that PreVision uses as its matrix format.
+Please run the following command.
 The result files will be placed on `./output/prevision/`.

 ```bash
 bash ./generator/auto_conv_csv_to_prevision.sh
 ```

+PreVision is used to be used as a part of another system and these systems use the shared-memory for sharing buffers.
+Thus, if you don't have enough shared memory space, you can run into a shared-memory error.
-If you run into the shared-memory error, please resize your `/dev/shm` and retry it.
+If so, please resize your `/dev/shm` and retry it.
 To see how to increase the shared memory size, refer to [here](https://stackoverflow.com/a/58804023).

 If you see `[BufferTile] shm_open failed.
 You can ignore this if you intend it.` error, please remove `/dev/shm/buffertile_*` files and retry it.

 Congratulations!
 You're done!